ao link

 “Like our downgrade, we saw this investigation first and foremost as an opportunity to learn”

 It is perhaps unsurprising that many of the complaints which led to the ombudsman investigation date back to the post-merger period and are rooted in service failings we had recognised and already started to address.
 But while this provides context, it isn’t an excuse.
 This doesn’t help the customers who received a poor service and who had to complain to the ombudsman to get their issues resolved.
-It also doesn’t mean there is nothing left for us to learn or more for us to do to improve things for our customers.
+It also doesn’t mean there is nothing left for us to learn or isn’t more for us to do to improve things for our customers.

 That’s why, like our downgrade, we saw this investigation first and foremost as an opportunity to learn.
-The most important thing for us from the outset was to fully co-operate with the Housing Ombudsman so that we could use the learning from this process to drive further improvements and ensure the service our customers receive reflects our fundamental commitment to them.
+The most important thing for us from the outset was to fully co-operate with the Housing Ombudsman, so that we could use the learning from this process to drive further improvements and ensure the service our customers receive reflects our fundamental commitment to them.

 As we had already discovered from the work we have done to learn from complaints and improve our response to service failure, we can see we got things wrong; very wrong in some cases and this has the power to demonstrate what we need to change like nothing else.
-In reality, that is about so much more than procedures and processes and the nuts and bolts of complaint-handling though these are of course all important.
+In reality, that is about so much more than procedures and processes and the nuts and bolts of complaint-handling although these are of course all important.

 It’s about culture – about us stating clearly our expectations for our colleagues and ensuring this is reflected in the day-to-day experience of our customers.
 It’s also about strategic direction, having clearly stated and deliverable ambitions and the level of investment to make tangible improvements for our customers.